thenightmail/anki-tetris-break/README.md

 ![Alt text](preview/addon-preview.gif?raw=true "Addon Preview")

 ## Ideas
+### This is put on hold. currently I am using genanki to generate links to a practice website.
 ### TODO: Create a way to study perfect clear setups and solutions
 + remove useless elements from the tetris engine
 + add to engine: